Hiking the Father Troy East Coast Trail : Flatrock to Logy Bay

 When we finally arrived at the Silver

 large houses.
-Then we entered a section of “unimproved” trail.
+Then we entered a section of “the unimproved” trail.

 Although this didn't end up being too much more difficult than most